 We would advise all settings and schools like and share these pages with staff and parents to ensure this information is available to all on FISH's Facebook page FISH's Facebook page

 The details for individual services are as follows:

-East Riding Libraries will be opening their doors for browsing from Monday, 10 August.
-Customers entering a site will be required to wear a face covering.
+East Riding Libraries opened their doors for browsing from Monday, 10 August.
+Customers entering a site will be required to wear a face-covering unless exempt.

 Overdue fines are still not applicable and the number of items customers can borrow has been increased to cover the quarantine periods when books are returned.

 Newspapers are now available in digital format only - please visit East Riding Libraries to find out how to download to your device.

 Public access PCs are available, again by appointment, for customers age 16 and over and for essential needs only.
 Please book online or contact your library or Multi-Service Centre.

 Customers will need to bring their library card to get access to a PC.
 Availability will be restricted to ensure adequate distancing between users.
 Cleaning materials will be provided in IT suites.